turboportal/scratch-render/README.md

 ## API

-Compatible with upstream scratch-render.
+Public APIs are compatible with a vanilla scratch-render.
+TurboWarp/scratch-render is a drop-in replacement for scratch-render.

+Notable public API additions include:

-Renderer.setUseHighQualityRender(boolean) toggles high quality rendering.
-A UseHighQualityRenderChanged event is emitted on the renderer when this is called.
+ - `renderer.setUseHighQualityRender(enabled: boolean)` toggles high quality rendering.
+A `UseHighQualityRenderChanged` event is emitted on the renderer when this is called.
+You can read the current setting with `renderer.useHighQualityRender` but don't try to directly modify this value.
+ - `renderer.markSkinAsPrivate(skinID: number)` marks a skin as "private".
+ - `renderer.allowPrivateSkinAccess` controls whether blocks like "touching color" can access "private" skins.
+ - `renderer.offscreenTouching` controls whether collision blocks work offscreen.
+ - Skins no longer extend EventEmitter
+ - `RenderWebGL.powerPreference` can be set to change the WebGL powerPreference option for future RenderWebGL instances. (default, high-performance, or low-power)

 <!--